-This March 17 order is hereby amended to specifically exclude notices of appeal.
-Consistent with deadlines of notices of appeal governed by statute, which were not extended by the March 17 Order, as of the effective date of this order, the deadline for notices of appeal set by court order, court rules, or notices and schedules issued by the Clerk's Office, related to any Law Court appeal is no longer extended.
-Accordingly, the Court orders as follows:
+On March 30, 2020, we amended the order to specifically exclude notices of appeal.
+Consistent with deadlines of notices of appeal governed by statute, which were not extended by the March 17 Order, as of the effective date of the order of March 30, the deadline for notices of appeal set by court order, court rules, or notices and schedules issued by the Clerk's Office, related to any Law Court appeal was no longer extended.
+Accordingly, the Court ordered as follows: